nherman/mysterybox/README.md

 ##### "The useless little library with the dumb name"

-Mysterybox is a Javascript library that can fill a DOM element with either random or non-random text and animate betweemn the two states.
+Mysterybox is a Javascript library that can fill a DOM element with either random or non-random text and animate between the two states.
 The original idea was to create the effect of random characters "dissoving" into a readable message.
 However, it's customizable to the point where it's essentially a tool for generating loops that do whatever you want.

 ### Basic Usage